 Note: the deadline for challenging a contract award in some member states may be limited to 30 days.
 In some cases legal action is most effective if launched within 10 days of the contract award being sent to participating companies.

 Although the EU remedies directive prescribes minimum standards, legal proceedings will be conducted in the member state where the contract is originated.
 In some member states such as Denmark a regulatory body processes challenges while in others such as in Sweden, France or the United Kingdom challenges will be heard before a court.
 A bidder wishing to challenge a contract award should seek appropriate legal counsel or contact the staff at the Mission of Canada to the EU for advice.

 An unsuccessful bidder who initiates legal proceedings during the tendering process and before the contract is signed can request the court to:

-- Award damages for losses incurred as a result of the breach.
+- award damages for losses incurred as a result of the breach

-Canadian suppliers have guaranteed access to pre-contractual remedies in the EU for only the first 10 years of CETA as of 21 September 2017, unless Canada’s provinces and territories make available similar remedies under their respective domestic review regimes.
+Canadian suppliers have guaranteed access to pre-contractual remedies in the EU for only the first 10 years of CETA as of September 21, 2017, unless Canada’s provinces and territories make available similar remedies under their respective domestic review regimes.

-Damages: claimants can be compensated for bid-preparation and submission costs.
+Claimants can be compensated for bid-preparation and submission costs.
 A court may also award a proportion of lost profits, particularly if the claimant’s unsuccessful bid was demonstrably strong.
 Although courts have awarded damages, many post-contractual challenges end in negotiated settlements.

 A declaration of ineffectiveness may be available for companies in three main circumstances:

-- When there was a breach of the rules relating to the standstill period in combination with another breach of the rules, and the complainant was denied an opportunity to challenge the contract award decision as a result;
+- when there was a breach of the rules relating to the standstill period in combination with another breach of the rules and the complainant was denied an opportunity to challenge the contract award decision as a result

 Complaint to the European Commission